zzhangjii/learning-library/ApplicationIntegration-labguide.md

         Figure 47: Form Editor's Property Panel Highlighting the Binding Object

         - Notice that a *Binding* object has been identified where data will be stored for the form element.
-It is also named orderID.
+It is also named *orderID*.
 Binding objects are data structures that store values that users enter into a web form field.
 You will deal with these objects as you do data associations later.

     - Using the steps above, add the other elements to the form: